-Common reactions after trauma can last for several days, a few weeks, or longer.
-Victims are encouraged to rely on family members, friends, or other trusted persons for support.
-Your Uniformed Victim Advocate (UVA) and SAPR Victim Advocate (VA) are also available to assist in the recovery process, including referrals to a variety of counseling services that can help you move forward.
+Reactions to trauma can last for several days, a few weeks, or longer.
+People are encouraged to rely on family members, friends, or other trusted persons for support.
+SAPR Victim Advocates (VA) and Sexual Assault Response Coordinators (SARC) are also available to help someone determine the path to recovery that is best for them, including referrals to a variety of counseling services that can help someone move forward.

-Healing from sexual assault varies from person to person.
-And it's not always a steady process.
-You're going to experience some ups and downs.
-But don't blame yourself for sliding backwards or not feeling better as quickly as you (or others) think you should.
+Healing from sexual assault varies from person to person and it's not always a steady process.
+It is normal to experience some ups and downs.
+If you experienced a sexual assault, don't blame yourself for having a difficult time or not “getting better” as quickly as you (or others) think you should.
 Be patient, set a pace that's right for you, and remember, it’s not a sign of weakness to ask for help.

 To learn more, visit the Sexual Assault Prevention and Response page.